beatlabs/delete-old-branches-action/README.md

 ## Introduction
 This simple GitHub Action will delete branches and optionally tags that haven't received a commit recently.
 The time since last commit is configurable.

-The default behaviour is to exclude Github protected branches.
-Additional branches can be excluded using the `extra_protected_branch_regex` variable (see example below).
+The default behaviour is to exclude Github protected branches as well as branches with open pull requests.
+Additional branches can be excluded using the `extra_protected_branch_regex` variable.
+Branches with open pull requests can be ignored as well (see example below).

 ## Disclaimer
 **Always** run the GitHub action in dry-run mode to ensure that it will do the right thing before you actually let it do it.
 Also make sure that you have a full copy of the repository (`git clone --mirror ...`) in case something goes bad